swillims/rovalyswe6733/README.md

 - Story Point Estimation: 2

 # Backlog Item Ordering
-We used the MoSCoW method to order backlog items based on.
+We used the MoSCoW method to order backlog items and then they were further subsorted by:
 - Technical dependencies
 - Value to user
 - Implementation complexity